American Communist Party (2024): Position on NATO

+Russia and Ukraine

-ACP opposes U.S. support for Ukraine.
+ACP opposes US support for Ukraine.
 The ACP supports Russian forces in the Russo-Ukrainian War, arguing that Ukraine represents the legacy of fascism while the Russian Federation follows the legacy of the Soviet Union in providing assistance to socialist and developing countries.
 ACP stated that the people's militias of Donbass "embody the American traditions of fighting for freedom".
 The ACP asserts its full support for the Russian "Special Military Operation" and has provided humanitarian aid to Donbass "to make the lives of people there better and help them fight NATO aggression".
 In May 2025, together with the Left Front, ACP made a declaration that "today, as 80 years ago, Russia remains at the forefront of the world liberation movement".
 ACP further stated: "The ongoing Special Military Operation of the Russian Armed Forces in Ukraine is the main epicenter of the modern anti-fascist struggle.
 The multi-vector policy of the Russian Federation, aimed at overthrowing Western globalist hegemony and building a new, just world order – such a policy corresponds to the spirit of the Great Victory and should be supported by progressive left forces around the world."

+Israel and Palestine

-ACP is anti-Zionist and opposes U.S. support for Israel.
+ACP is anti-Zionist and opposes US support for Israel.
 ACP supports an independent Palestine with Jerusalem as its capital.
 ACP "does not recognize the illegitimate entity called Israel", calling it "the Zionist project, whose fascist character has long been evident to the world" which "has always been fundamentally contrary to the historical process by which nations acquire legitimate and authentic existence".
 ACP calls for Palestinian independence, stating that the Palestinian struggle "is closely linked to the struggle for sovereignty and self-determination at the global level".

-ACP supports the annexation of Canada into one Pan-American "United Republic".
+In May 2024 at the very beginning of the ACP's formation, Hinkle and Al-Din attended a pro-Palestine event co-hosted by the Council on American–Islamic Relations (CAIR) which featured anti-Zionist activist and scholar Norman Finkelstein where the pair were booed off the stage.
+Al-Din lectured the audience at Emory University on their alleged "culpability" in spreading Zionist and imperialist propaganda.
+After the incident CAIR issued a statement where the organization apologized for "green-lighting" Al-Din's speech.

+North Korea

+Al-Din, has professed that he has "profound" admiration for North Korean leader Kim Jong Un partially due to his alleged "resilience in defending the honor and history of Korean civilization."
+In addition, the ACP is supportive of the Juche and Songun ideologies of communist North Korea.